raspberrypi/rpi-imager/README.md

 ## License

 The main code of the Imaging Utility is made available under the terms of the Apache license.
-See license.txt and files in "dependencies" folder for more information about the various open source licenses that apply to the third-party dependencies used such as Qt, libarchive, drivelist, mountutils and libcurl.
+See license.txt and files in "src/dependencies" folder for more information about the various open source licenses that apply to the third-party dependencies used such as Qt, libarchive, drivelist, mountutils and libcurl.

 ## How to rebuild